loicboutet/supercaralive/doc/routes.md

 ## Notes

+- Root path points directly to login (no landing page)
 - All routes follow RESTful conventions
 - Namespaces separate concerns by user role
 - Messages are always scoped to bookings (no standalone messaging)